AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Us

-The Swapper can swap the votes on 2 players during a meeting.
+The Swapper can swap the votes on two players during a meeting.
 All the votes for the first player will instead be counted towards the second player and vice versa.

 **Game Options**